swcarpentry/good-enough-practices-in-scientific-computing/index.md

 What the manual process described above requires most is self-discipline.
-The version control tools that underpin our second approach—the one all authors use for their projects—don't just accelerate the manual process: they also automate some steps while enforcing others, and thereby require less self-discipline for more reliable results.
+The version control tools that underpin our second approach—the one we use in our own projects–don't just accelerate the manual process: they also automate some steps while enforcing others, and thereby require less self-discipline for more reliable results.

 1.  ***Use a version control
     system (5h)***, to manage changes to a